A handpicked selection of the best cities to visit in Europe each season. The best European destinations to visit and when to visit them.

 Heading to Europe with kids?
 Have a look at our selection of the best European cities to visit with kids instead!

 The best European cities to visit in winter

 Winter can be a beautiful season in Europe, despite colder temperatures and short hours of daylight.

 The best way to visit a European city in winter is to embrace the cold and seek out what makes winter special: Christmas decorations, winter festivals and, often, lower crowds!

-Over Christmas, London dresses up in bright lights and it stunning museums restaurants and shows offer more than a few opportunities to escape the coldest hours of the day.
+Over Christmas, London dresses up in bright lights and its stunning museums, restaurants and shops offer more than a few opportunities to escape the coldest hours of the day.